akka-samples/healthcare-agent/README.md

 ## Description

-A personal health advisor agent, integrating data from various sources (fitness trackers, medical records and other sensors) to provide real-time health insights, personalized recommendations and immediate support.
+Personal Health Agent with data from fitness trackers, medical records and other sensors.

 ## Architecture